Alicepinch/everything-vegan/README.md

 #### Filter drop down
 - All users can filter recipes by Breakfast, Lunch, Dinner and Desserts
 #### Update password
--  Logged in users can change their password if they know their current password and two new passwords match
+-  Logged in users can change their password if their current password is correct and the two new passwords they enter match
 #### Delete recipe
-- Logged in users can delete recipe only if they created it
+- If user has created the recipe they can delete it
 - User is prompted to confirm before deletion
 #### Edit recipe
+- Prefilled form with all recipe details
+- If user has created the recipe they can edit it via the form
--  Logged in users can complete edit form to update recipe information only if the user created it
+- Changes display to the user straight away
 #### Save Recipes
-- Logged in users can save and remove recipes from their saved page which they can access from profile page
+- Logged in users can save and remove saved recipes from account
+- Saved recipe page which displays all users saved in one place accessed via profile page
 #### Navigation bar
 - All users have a navigation bar however, this looks different to users that are logged in.
 You can see these differences on the [Wireframes](#wireframes)
 #### Footer